 Install Wine on Linux

-Because Wine is very popular and veteran, it is available for most Linux distributions.
-However, in some cases, it requires a previous step which is the enabling of another processor architecture.
+Wine is a very popular and veteran application, so it is available for most Linux distributions.
+However, in some cases, it requires a previous step which is the enabling of 32-bit processor architecture.

 So, open a terminal and run.